MarkPearlCoZa/Blog_General/_posts/2016-08-20-The-Business-Analysts-Mindset-And-Agile.md

 I recently was reminded that software is not just created by programmers - there are other people that add just as much value to the process that are looking at it from a totally different perspective.

-Suggesting a particular approach without keeping in mind these other perspectives is short sighted.
+Suggesting a particular approach without keeping in mind these perspectives is short sighted.
 One such perspective to keep in mind is that of the Business Analyst.

 I recently got an opportunity to chat with my friend [Angie Doyle](https://twitter.com/doyle_angie) who shared some of her insights on the perspectives a business analyst has regarding moving the team to a physical board.